-You can only choose to submit artwork within one category.
-For example, if you choose the Visual Arts category, then you can only submit up to four jpegs of drawings, installations, paintings, prints, or sculptures.
-The same rule applies to the Design and Craft categories, as well.
-However, please note that if you submit artwork to the Integrated Media category that you may only choose to upload work for one of those disciplines (Animation, Game Design, Illustration, Photography, or Video/Film) as different upload procedures apply to each.
+You can only submit artwork to one category.
+For example, if you choose the Visual Arts category, then you can submit up to four JPEG files of drawings, paintings, prints, or sculptures.
+The same applies to the other categories as well.
+However, please note that if you submit artwork to the Digital Arts category that you may only choose to upload work for one of those subcategories (Animation, Illustration, Photography, or Video/Film) as different upload procedures apply to each.

-We wanted to keep it simple and have made the upload requirements the same for thirteen of the sixteen disciplines.
-With the exception of Animation, Video/Film and Game Design, all other disciplines require that you upload 1-4 jpegs of your work.
+We wanted to keep it simple and have made the upload requirements the same for most of the disciplines.
+With the exception of Animation and Video/Film, all other disciplines allow that you upload 1-4 JPEG files of your work.